 .
 He was about to signal his nearest FSB officer, when the woman’s bosom began to quiver and there emerged, from her zipper’s cleft, the whiskered snout of a small dog.

 Who would dare smuggle an animal past presidential security?
 So brazen was the act, it could hardly fail to impress him.
 Only after the danger had passed did his pulse begin to race, and he smiled at the response she’d provoked in him, she with her little dog.
 Wasn’t there a Chekhov story about a lady with a lapdog at a seaside resort, where she awakens the heart of a distinguished older man?
 He should probably read it again....

-—forthcoming in The Los Angeles Review of Books Quarterly Journal
+—from The Los Angeles Review of Books Quarterly Journal,

 Museum of Trouble

 Albrecht Dürer, self-portrait